Our Approach to Learning

 These trends — from growing digital fan engagement to expanding global markets — make sports management skills increasingly valuable for students eager to pair business savvy with a passion for sports.

-Sports in the Kogod Curriculum: Sports Management Specialization
+Sports in the Kogod Curriculum: Sports Management Classes, Coursework, and Connections

-Kogod’s Sports Management specialization is a 15-credit track within the Business and Entertainment major, with classes in sports analytics, revenue operations, gaming and entertainment, and front-office strategy.
-The specialization follows a cohort model that intentionally enrolls 25–30 students per year, creating a tight-knit community with targeted internship support and direct access to decision-makers in professional and collegiate sports.
+Kogod’s Sports Management specialization will be a 15-credit track within the Business and Entertainment major, with classes in sports analytics, revenue operations, gaming and entertainment, and front-office strategy.
+The program's cohort model will intentionally enroll 25–30 students per year, creating a tight-knit community with targeted internship support and direct access to decision-makers in professional and collegiate sports.

-The sports management curriculum emphasizes how sports organizations “win off the field,” with coursework in data analytics, NIL strategy, sponsorship, operations, and facility management.
-Students learn by shadowing partners in American University Athletics, working sporting events in different capacities, and engaging in site visits that connect classroom concepts to live sports environments in the DC market and beyond.
+The sports management curriculum emphasizes how sports organizations “win off the field,” with coursework in data analytics, Name-Image-Likeness (NIL) strategy, sponsorship, operations, and facility management.
+In partnership with American University Athletics, Kogod students have the opportunity to shadow Athletics staff and leadership working sporting events in different capacities, and engaging in site visits that connect classroom concepts to live sports environments in the DC market and beyond.

 Real-World Learning, Internships, and Jobs: How Kogod Prepares Students to Start a Career in Sports